 Sports photography lessons from Futsal

 I’ve grown to love sports photography.
 In 2021, it began with with futsal.
-I didn’t know anything about the sport, but that first time was immensely enjoyable.
+I didn’t know anything about the game, but that first time was enjoyable.
 It taught me a lot.
 But practice makes perfect so it was time to do it again.

 Later that year, I joined the Futsal Tokyo group again for a game.
 The venue was Yoyogi Futsal Stadium, across the road from the NHK studios in Shibuya.
 With cloudless skies, it was a great day for sports photography.